 Larger vehicles, such as heavy-duty trucks, benefit from a fully floating live rear axle.
 Full-floating live rear axles may support some mid-size trucks that have a high towing capacity or that often use four-wheel drive.

 Frequently Asked Questions (FAQ)

-A stub axle or stud axle is either one of two front axles in a rear-wheel-drive vehicle or one of the two rear axles in a front-wheel-drive vehicle.
+A stub axle or stub shaft is either one of two front axles in a rear-wheel-drive vehicle. or one of the two rear axles in a front-wheel-drive vehicle.